baskuit/pinyon/src/state/readme.md

 * `apply_actions`
 Transitions the state, and updates the `obs`, `prob` members.

 * `reseed`
 **States are deterministic**.
 Copying a state does not alter the behavior either.
 In order to transition stochastically, the `reseed` method must be applied first.
 In tree bandit search, this is done just after copying the state object provided in the  arguments.
 With deterministic states, this function is just a no-op.
 In the case of battles, we use the PRNG device to update the battle's seed.

-* `apply_action_indices`
-TODO Remove?.
-Unfortunately this method can't be implemented here even though it has the same behavior for all states.

 # Test States